PagerDuty/incident-response-docs/docs/during/external_communication_guidelines.md

 ### Initial communication:

 The first communication should indicate that an incident is under investigation.
-The goal here is to avoid a customer experiencing symptoms of the incident, checking status pages or Twitter accounts, and not seeing awareness of the issue from the business.
+The goal here is to avoid a customer experiencing symptoms of the incident, checking status pages or social media accounts, and not seeing awareness of the issue from the business.

 - Decision and posting of initial communication happens within 5 minutes of kicking off the incident call.
 - These messages should be entirely templated for ease of action.